Cara Santa Maria: Career

 Take Part Live co-host Cara Santa Maria with guest, Alissa Walker.

 In 2009, Santa Maria moved to the Los Angeles area to begin a career in science communication, after previously having worked in academia.
 She co-produced and hosted a pilot entitled Talk Nerdy to Me for HBO, but it never went to air.
 Santa Maria has appeared on various programs including Larry King Live, Geraldo at Large (Fox News), Parker Spitzer (CNN), Studio 11, The Young Turks, Attack of the Show!, The War Room with Jennifer Granholm, LatiNation, and SoCal Connected.

 Cara Santa Maria at Skepticon in November 2014.

 Santa Maria has co-hosted Hacking the Planet and The Truth About Twisters on The Weather Channel, as well as TechKnow on Al Jazeera America.
 She is a former host of Take Part Live on the Pivot (TV channel).

 She makes regular appearances on popular YouTube programs, such as Stan Lee's FanWars, Wil Wheaton's Tabletop, and The Point.
-She has also guested on multiple podcasts, such as The Nerdist Podcast, Point of Inquiry, Star Talk and the Joe Rogan Experience.
+She has also guested on multiple podcasts, such as The Nerdist Podcast, Point of Inquiry, Star Talk, God Awful Movies and the Joe Rogan Experience.
 Speaking with Chris Mooney on Point of Inquiry in 2012, Santa Maria recognized that her work on behalf of science can sometimes be polarizing, and said that she tries “to write with a lot of respect and reverence for people's ideas.”

 Santa Maria has been interviewed by Scientific American, The Times of London, Columbia Journalism Review, and Glamour.

 In March 2014, Santa Maria debuted her weekly podcast entitled Talk Nerdy.
 New episodes premiere every Monday and guests typically revolve around those involved in STEM fields, however individuals with careers oriented in new media and pop culture also make appearances.
 Additionally, atheism and politics are popular topics of conversation.

 Santa Maria wrote the foreword of atheism activist David Silverman's book, Fighting God: An Atheist Manifesto for a Religious World, published in December 2015.

 On July 18, 2015, during the live taping of episode 524 of The Skeptics' Guide to the Universe (SGU) podcast at The Amaz!ng Meeting, it was announced that Santa Maria would be joining the podcast, and she joined the other SGU members to record her first show as a regular member of their team.

 In July 2015, Santa Maria was named a correspondent on "Real Future" for Fusion.

 In 2016, Santa Maria hosted on-line video segments that accompany the reality TV show America's Greatest Makers.

 In 2017, Santa Maria was a guest panelist on the Netflix series Bill Nye Saves the World.